What is Dorsal Scapular Nerve Entrapment? (and How To Fix it)

 All working together to help you feel better fast and return back to a life free of limitations.

 Here are some great exercises we recommend to wake up and strengthen the serratus anterior:

-Thank you for taking this time to read this blog.
+Thank you for taking the time to read this blog.
 If you feel that you are currently experiencing Dorsal Scapular Nerve Entrapment, the best thing you can do is get it assessed and treated right away.

-The longer you wait, the longer it will take to recover and the most time you would’ve lost.
+The longer you wait, the longer it will take to recover, and the most time you would’ve lost.